A few weeks ago, I shared my thoughts about “how much is too much” — regarding the stuff we bring into our home.

 Friends and family joke about how much I stay home, but that’s because I often feel too frazzled if we need to be on a strict time schedule, so I’d rather just be home, relaxed, and not barking at the kids to “hurry up” all day long.

-When we do have something with a specific arrival time, I usually plan to be there 20 minutes early and then take activities along (or watch a movie in the car) if we arrive early.
+When we do have something with a specific arrival time, I usually plan to be there 15 to 20 minutes early and then take activities along (or watch a movie in the car) if we arrive early.

 Oh, and if you really want to see me get worked up, put me smack in the middle of a traffic jam or make me wait in an extra long line when I’m already running slightly behind schedule — it ain’t pretty my friends!